ppgia-unifor/sbes-2010-2020-dataset/top-papers.md

 # Top-3 SBES papers (2010-2020)

 The table below lists the top-3 most cited SBES papers from 2010 to 2020.
-This tables is also available as a [csv file](sbes2010-2020-top-3-papers.csv).
+This table is also available as a [csv file](sbes2010-2020-top-3-papers.csv).

 Note: the citation data used to rank the SBES papers was extracted from Google Scholar in March 2022.